Graph-Based Alternatives to LLMs for Human Simulation: Advantages of

-\textbf{Efficiency and scalability.} As shown in \Cref{fig:figure_performance_compute}, \ours matches the strongest LLM-based methods while using $\sim\!10^2$ less compute and $\sim\!10^3$ fewer parameters (see \Cref{appendix:training_details:model_size}), remaining tractable as both the base LLM and dataset scale.
-Extrapolating from the \Cref{fig:figure_performance_compute} Right, few-shot fine-tuning LLaMA-3.1-70B on \textsc{OpinionQA} for setting 3 would require $10^3$ GPU-hours, whereas \ours (GNN training, LLM hidden-state computation, LLM-to-GNN projection) completed in 5 GPU-hours.
-Likewise, scaling to datasets $10\times$ larger than \textsc{OpinionQA} (e.g., \textsc{SubPoP} \citep{suh2025language}) would push a single LLM fine-tuning toward $\sim\!10^3$ GPU-hours, while \ours would train in a few hours and, under comparable compute, outperform LLM-based methods.
+\paragraph{Efficiency and scalability.} As shown in \Cref{fig:figure_performance_compute}, \ours matches the strongest LLM-based methods while using $\sim\!10^2$ less compute and $\sim\!10^3$ fewer parameters (see \Cref{appendix:training_details:model_size}), remaining tractable as both the base LLM and dataset scale.
+Extrapolating from \Cref{fig:figure_performance_compute}, few-shot fine-tuning a 70B model on \textsc{OpinionQA} would require $\sim500$ GPU-hours, whereas \ours completed in less than an hour.
+Likewise, scaling to datasets $10\times$ larger than \textsc{OpinionQA} (e.g., SubPoP \citep{suh2025language}) would push an LLM fine-tuning toward $\sim\!10^3$ GPU-hours, while \ours would train in a few hours.

-We attribute this efficiency to the fit between GNNs and the relational structure at the core of discrete choice simulation tasks.
-Prompt formulations for LLM (\Cref{main:experiment:setup}) capture at most 1-hop structure and do not naturally express higher-order dependencies such as $u\!\leftrightarrow\!c\!\leftrightarrow\!u'$ (co-selection of a choice between individuals) or $c\!\leftrightarrow\!u\!\leftrightarrow\!c'$ (correlated choices mediated by a user).
-In contrast, GNNs encode these relations explicitly by multi-hop message passing.